Veteran MBA Applicants Need These School Research Tips

 veteran MBA applicants

 Yet some veterans don’t see the correlation between their military experiences and those needed to lead a Fortune 500 company.
 Don’t let that be you!
-In 2022, Harvard Business School asked members of its Armed Forces Alumni Association to share advice for other military members considering an MBA.
+Harvard Business School asked its Armed Forces Alumni Association members to share advice for other military members considering an MBA.

-Military service members typically make up 5% to 10% of any given cohort in the top 25 programs.
-If you’re considering a transition from active military service to business school, begin your research by finding out how each of the programs measures up in the following areas.
+Military service members typically comprise 5% to 10% of any cohort in the top 25 programs.
+If you’re considering transitioning from active military service to business school, begin your research by finding out how each program measures up in the following areas.

 Curious about your chances of getting into a top B-school as a veteran MBA applicant?
 We have ample experience with this applicant pool and numerous success stories to share.
 Contact us to talk strategy with a free 15-minute advising session with an SBC Principal Consultant.